dallinw/linkerd-helm-chart/README.md

     --version v1.10.0 \
     --set installCRDs=true
 ```
-Afterworks when we have this baseline automation in place, we begin by installing the Linkerd kubernetes custom resource definitions.
+Afterwords when we have this baseline automation in place, we begin by installing the Linkerd kubernetes custom resource definitions.
 It is a single command install.

 ```
 helm install linkerd-crds linkerd/linkerd-crds -n linkerd --create-namespace